 Are you looking for an easy way to help support the Registry and our mission?
 Shop on Amazon Smile and a portion of your order total will be donated to us by Amazon!

-We began our relationship with the Rock ‘n’ Roll Marathon Series in 2014 and have since raised over $35,000 to fund Registry services and research.
-We have committed to the following cities for the remainder of 2015: San Jose, St. Louis, and San Antonio.
+We began our relationship with the Rock ‘n’ Roll Marathon Series in 2014 and have since raised over $45,000 to fund Registry services and research.
+Many cities offer shorter distance races such as the 5k and 10k so please check out our event page for more information on our upcoming races.
 We hope you can join us.

 We are excited to share the story of one of the many wonderful families of The Chromosome 18 Registry & Research Society.
 The Morgan family rallied their community around Ben, who has Tetrasomy 18p.